 - Category 4 explored small-cap stocks.

 Are you a Category 5 investor?
-Want to learn more to see if you are one?
+If so, want to learn more about these powerful stocks?
 Give Rule Breakers a spin with a free 30-day pass to see if growth investing is right for you.

-This article was originally published on July 21, 2006.
+This article was originally published July 21, 2006.
 It has been updated.

 Longtime Fool contributor Rick Munarriz believes in taking chances to earn superior returns.
-He does not own shares of any company mentioned.
-NetEase is a Rule Breakers pick.
-The Fool has adisclosure policy.
+He does own shares in Cheesecake Factory.
+Baidu and Secure Computing are Motley Fool Rule Breakers recommendations. eBay is a Stock Advisor pick.
+The Fool has a disclosure policy.